eo-training/eo-training.github.io/nov-2023/chief-basics/slides/024-knowledge-check.md

 slug: "024"
 ---

-Time for a knowledge check!
+Let's do a knowledge check!